JKirchartz/jkirchartz.github.com/_drafts/unpublished-intellectual-property-law-and-the-thriving-fashion-industry.md

 ---

-Patents were an excellent idea, write out how you did something new and different, and you could register for a limited monopopoly on that development.
+Patents were an excellent idea, write out how you did something new and different, and you could register for a limited monopoly on that development.
 After your monopoly ran out others could then look at your patent and come up with new ideas based on your old work.

 The fashion industry doesn't use patents or copyright, it's too expensive and time consuming to use IP law to lock up the design of a t-shirt or a necklace or the cut of a dress.